sqlxpert/stay-stopped-aws-rds-aurora/README.md

 need a faster mechanism for realistic, end-to-end testing.
 When you temporarily change `Test` to `true` in CloudFormation, Stay Stoped:

-- Accepts user-initiated, non-forced start events:
+- Responds to user-initiated, non-forced database starts:
   [RDS-EVENT-0088](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.instance)
   (RDS)
   and
   [RDS-EVENT-0151](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#USER_Events.Messages.cluster)
   (Aurora).
-Although Stay Stopped won't stop databases that have already been started, it will **stop any database that you create or start**.
+Although Stay Stopped won't stop databases that have already been started, it **will stop any database that you create or start**.

 - Relaxes the queue policy for the main SQS queue, allowing message sources other than EventBridge, and targets other than the Lambda function or the